EU development policy

 As an EU member state, Finland supports development in different parts of the world

 The EU is a superpower in development cooperation.
 Its partners include about 160 countries, regions and organisations in various parts of the world.
-In 2021, the EU and its 27 Member States allocated approximately EUR 70 billion for development cooperation activities.
-This represents 43 percent of all Official Development Assistance (ODA) in the world.
-The Member States channelled EUR 17 billion of their development funding to developing countries through various EU institutions.
+In 2023, the EU and its 27 Member States allocated approximately EUR 95,9 billion for development cooperation activities.
+This represents 42 percent of all Official Development Assistance (ODA) in the world.

 Development cooperation is one of the shared competences.
 This means that the European Union and each of its Member States practice their own development cooperation and development policies.
 The Member States’ development cooperation complements and supports the development cooperation carried out by the Union.